-HELEN.
+Helen.
 Let us wait for her.

-MOTHER.
-No, my love; she ought to suffer for her sluggishness, and not implicate others in her faults.
+Mother.
+No my love, she ought to suffer for her laziness, nor implicate others in her faults.

-LOUISA.
-Thank you, dearest Helen.
-But mamma says right: I ought to suffer; and it will make me remember.
+Louisa.
+Thank you, dearest Helenbut mamma says right, I ought to suffer; and it will make me remember.

-MOTHER.
-That is wisely said, Louisa: it shews you are resolved to profit by experience.
+Mother.
+That is wisely said, Louisa.
+It shows you are resolved to profit by experience.

-LOUISA.
-What is experience?
+Louisa.
+What experience?

-MOTHER.
-You know, by having tried, that indolence produces trouble, and prevents pleasure.
-You are therefore determined not to be again lazy.
+Mother.
+You know, by having tried, that laziness produces trouble, and prevents pleasure.
+You are, therefore, determined not to be again lazy.

-LOUISA.
-I now understand.
+Louisa.
+1 now understand.

-MOTHER.
-And I, my dear little girl, am pleased to find you not only solicitous for improvement, but willing to be advised.
+Mother.
+And I, my dear little girl, am pleased to find you, not only solicitous for improvement, but willing to be advised.
 What questions were you asking me last night, when we left the tea-table?

-LOUISA.
+Louisa.
 I wished you to tell me something about butter, sugar, and tea.